 Findings of the study will be detailed in “Reasons for Reversal in the Texas Courts of Appeals,” to be published this Spring by The Houston Law Review.

 It is the third edition of “Reasons for Reversal.”
-The prior two versions, authored by Rutter and Haynes and Boone Partner Lynne Liberato, were completed in 2011 and 2002 and later published, respectively, by The Houston Law Review and South Texas Law Review.
+The prior two versions, authored by Rutter and Haynes Boone Partner Lynne Liberato, were completed in 2011 and 2002 and later published, respectively, by The Houston Law Review and South Texas Law Review.

 Rutter is an accomplished appellate advocate with more than 20 years of experience.
 He serves as the elected chair of the Appellate Section of the State Bar of Texas, an organization of more than 2,000 attorneys that promotes the role of appellate lawyers in Texas, enhances their skills, and improves appellate practice in Texas.